 Where to get more information

-- For advice and information about flu and flu vaccines visit our flu section
+- For advice and information about influenza including vaccination, treatment options and information for health professionals, visit our flu section.

 - Call the Public Health Hotline – Tasmania on 1800 671 738